 Professional movers have the expertise that is needed to ensure your items are kept safe during the journey to your home, so you don’t have to worry about repairing or replacing items.
 You also receive added protection with the company’s moving insurance as well as any supplementary insurance added onto your move.

 Tips for Choosing Cross Country Movers

 There are hundreds of moving companies out there, which means you have plenty of options to choose from.
 Not every moving company offers the same services, however, so it’s important to consider your choice carefully and gather information about the movers you are considering.
-How can you figure out which movers are best for your cross-country move?
+How can you figure out which cross country movers are best for your cross-country move?
 Let’s look at some tips below.

 Check the company’s license

 Every moving company that provides long-distance transportation of items should be registered and licensed by the U.S. Department of Transportation Federal Motor Carrier Safety Administration.
 This organization issues a U.S. DOT number that lets you know you are working with trusted movers.

 The U.S. DOT number can be found on the FMCSA’s website, a consumer affairs agency, or by speaking with a representative of the moving company.
 The customer service representative or team member you speak with should be able to provide you with the license number as well as any additional information about the company that you desire.

 Review insurance options